Below you’ll find answers to the questions we get asked the most about buying real estate in Greece.

 This can be done by providing a copy of your passport, residence and work addresses, phone number, and administrative authorities’ certificate of residence to the bank.
 Except for the data and documents specified above, the presence of one of the interested parties is required when opening a standard bank account.

 Insurance companies protect the property.
-Theft, fire, earthquake, storm, and other potential losses are covered by insurance plans.
+Insurance plans cover theft, fire, earthquake, storm, and other potential losses.
 Property insurance is not mandatory by law, but it is required by financial institutions to mortgage the property.

 In Greece, property ownership is ensured through the Land Registry, which is run by the government.
 All deeds are stored there, as well as all encumbrances on the property.
 Properties are archived based on the names of their owners, and lawyers have the right to see each person’s or company’s property.
 This is where notary deed research is done to see whether there are any claims or encumbrances on the property.